Toidi357/RidePool/README.md

  - running `npx expo --tunnel` and entering the "exp:" link (might look like exp://njzgnlw-anonymous-8081.exp.direct), but this probably means the backend won't function

- #### Other solutions if frontend doesn't load
+ ##### Other solutions if Expo doesn't load (Expo can be finicky, it's not our fault.)

- - Expo can be finicky, it's not our fault.
-When you scan the QR code, half the time the expo app doesn't get the request.
+ - When you scan the QR code, half the time the expo app doesn't get the request and just times out.

+ - this is often because of networking issues (subnet configurations).

+ - To confirm it is indeed a networking problem, get the IP address of your phone, then do `ping < IP >` from your PC.
+If it can't reach, then this is indeed a networking problem.
+Hah.

+ ###### Networking fixes.

- - This is often because of subnet configurations.
-It may help to move both devices to a personal/Home network.
+ 1) It may help to move both devices to a personal/Home network.
 UCLA Wifi and eduroam have historically been pretty bad.

- - if you don't have access to a personal network, then:
+ 2) if you don't have access to a personal network, then:

    1) Go to ZeroTier's official website